splunk/splunk-sap-logserv/docs/content/install-setup/aws-remote-s3-connect-walkthrough.md

     - Enter the **__URL__** of the SQS Queue in your **_SAP ECS account_**, **__not__** the ARN or just the name
         - If the ARN for your SQS Queue in your **_SAP ECS account_** looks like this:
             - arn:aws:sqs:ap-south-1:121212121212:sap-hec-clz-ap-south-1-hec53-xsd-logserv
-        - Then format it as a URL like this
+        - Then format it as a URL like this:
             - https://sqs.ap-south-1.amazonaws.com/121212121212/sap-hec-clz-ap-south-1-hec53-xsd-logserv
     - Leave the **_SQS Batch Size_** set to 10
     - Leave the **_S3 File Decoder_** set to Custom Logs